hipsterjazzbo/LaraParse/README.md

 You must then register the subclass in your `config/parse.php` file.

+### Auth Provider

+LaraParse provides a driver for Laravel's built-in auth system to work with Parse.
+To use it, simple go to your `config/auth.php` and update the `'driver'` key to `'parse'`

+You may then use `Auth::attempt()` and friends as normal.

 ## Thanks

 Thanks a lot to [@gfosco](https://github.com/gfosco) over at [ParsePlatform/parse-php-sdk](https://github.com/ParsePlatform/parse-php-sdk/pull/80/files) for helping deal with a few PRs that were neccessary for this package to be possible.